YottaDB/YDBDoc/AdminOpsGuide/basicops.rst

 +++++++++++
 ydb_pinshm
 +++++++++++
 **ydb_pinshm (gtm_pinshm)** specifies whether a YottaDB process should attempt to pin shared memory it creates into physical memory.
-If it is defined and evaluates to a non-zero integer or any case-independent string or leading substring of "TRUE" or "YES" in a process creating shared memory, YottaDB attempts to pin shared memory used for database global buffers, replication buffers, and routine buffers into physical memory.
+If it is defined and evaluates to a true value, YottaDB attempts to pin shared memory used for database global buffers, replication buffers, and routine buffers into physical memory.
 As hugepages are implicitly locked in physical memory, YottaDB does not attempt to pin shared memory buffers backed by hugepages. $ydb_pinshm does not pin memory used by online INTEG (integ snapshot).
 Pinning may not succeed due to insufficient physical memory and/or OS configuration.
 By default, YottaDB does not attempt to pin shared memory.

+See :ref:`Environment Variables <env-vars>` for accepted Boolean values.

 ++++++++++++++++
 ydb_poollimit